GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Our Algorithm: GrASPE

-\invis{METHOD FOR WHAT: OVERALL OUTDOOR NAVIGATION OR WHAT?
-YOU NEED TO GIVE AN OVERVIEW OF HOW THE OVERALL NAVIGATION SCHEME WORKS AND WHAT SPECIFIC ISSUES ARE ADDRESSED HERE?} In this section, we present the details of our proposed navigation algorithm.
-We fist discuss the components of the prediction model trained for trajectory's success probability estimation: 1.
-Multi-modal data acquisition and prepossessing, 2.
-Reduced-dimensional feature representation for multi-modal data, 3.
-Camera and LiDAR reliability estimation, 4.
+In this section, we present the details of our proposed path evaluation algorithm.
+We first discuss the components of the prediction model trained for the trajectory's success probability estimation: 1.
+Acquiring multi-modal data and reducing its dimensionality; 2.
+Estimating camera and LiDAR's reliability; 3.
 Graph-based prediction model.
-Finally, we explain the details of our planning algorithm.
+Finally, we explain the details of how robust perception is used for planning.